-- The treatment the person may receive from local authorities e.g. will the person be victimised? - Will the person be ostracised by their community or family? - How will the local authorities deal with the alleged perpetrator e.g. death penalty, corrupt justice systems? - Impact on KYEEMA and the project's reputation. - Managing the media.
+- The treatment the person may receive from local authorities e.g. will the person be victimised? - Will the person be ostracised by their community or family? - How will the local authorities deal with the alleged perpetrator e.g. death penalty, corrupt justice systems? - Whether reporting to local enforcement authorities is subject to the wishes and welfare of the complainant. - Impact on Kyeema and the project's reputation. - Managing the media. - Whether the complainant requires appropriate assistance e.g. medical, social, legal or financial assistance.